 Selling through Etsy solved that problem for a lot of creators.
 It is a single source that people looking for crafty items can go to; it supplies a sales page, a way to interface with your customers, and other retail services.
 And since all transactions take place through the Etsy platform and checkout system, it provides additional privacy between buyer and seller.
 But if Etsy has become a problem for its sellers, what do you do?

 If you’re a buyer

 If you’re a buyer and you want to support your favorite Etsy craftspeople, one way is to find out what alternate ways there are to contact them and / or buy from them.
-The best way is to ask them.
+The best method is to just ask them.
 This is where your search engine is your friend.
 It’s possible that the vendor has a website with the same name as their Etsy shop; do a little online research.

 - Find the name of the vendor and select it.
 This should take you to the main page for that vendor.